heber-silva/CKA-Obsidian-Vault/Installation/Installation & Configuration.md

 For dual-stack see [Dual-stack support with kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/dual-stack-support/).

 The IP addresses that you assign to control plane components become part of their X.509 certificates' subject alternative name fields.
 Changing these IP addresses would require signing new certificates and restarting the affected components, so that the change in certificate files is reflected.
-See [Manual certificate renewal](https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/kubeadm-certs/#manual-certificate-renewal) for more details on this topic.
+See [](https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/kubeadm-certs/#manual-certificate-renewal) for more details on this topic.

 #### Warning: